moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 For enrolling into the RRSP, please navigate to [Canada Life's RRSP portal](https://mycanadalifeatwork.com) and follow the directions in the [enrollment express pdf](https://drive.google.com/file/d/16K333QPsXllZFolC_yiXZYb3rUYJwXvu/view?usp=sharing).
 For a more detailed overview of enrolling and navigating the RRSP platform, please reference the [enrollment express guide](https://www.brainshark.com/1/player/grs?pi=zGWz97lF4zPVigz0&r3f1=c5ff81d2ded38b99c999f69cca80c7ded98198f2dbc5c1cd9e&fb=0).

 - Once enrolled, a plan administrator will need to approve your enrollment.
 This may take up to two weeks.
-- If you need any help, please contact Canada Life at 1-800-724-3402, our broker SC Insurance at info@scinsurance.ca, or the Total Rewards team at total-rewards@gitlab.com.
+- If you need any help, please contact Canada Life at 1-800-724-3402, our broker SC Insurance at <info@scinsurance.ca>, or the Total Rewards team at <total-rewards@gitlab.com>.
 - Please remember to select a beneficiary when enrolling.
 This is separate from the beneficiary elected for your life insurance plan.
 - Team Members are responsible for monitoring their own contribution limits to ensure they do not over-contribute to their maximum limit.
 This is because team members can carry forward RRSP contribution room that they were unable to use in any particular year and is unique to each member.
 - Team Members can also request to contribute their bonus or discretionary bonus towards their RRSP plan outside their normal salary.
 The employer match does not apply towards this contribution.
-In order to make this request, please email Nonuspayroll@gitlab.com and Total-Rewards@gitlab.com prior to the bonus being paid out.
+In order to make this request, please email <Nonuspayroll@gitlab.com> and <Total-Rewards@gitlab.com> prior to the bonus being paid out.

 ## Canada Pension Plan (CPP)